rikki-iki/rikki-iki.github.io/_posts/2013-09-19-getting-used-to-git.markdown

 ---
 layout: article
-title: Getting used to git
+title: Getting used to Git
 excerpt: How I got started using Git and the concepts that helped me to get Git into my every day process.
 ---